 How soon after birth can a newborn receive Osteopathic Treatment?

 I have treated newborns as early as two days old.
-I strongly recommend treatment begin within the first month of life and I am pleased to offer parents of newborn to one-year-old babies 50% off the initial office fee for the first osteopathic evaluation and treatment.
+I strongly recommend treatment begin within the first month of life and I am pleased to offer parents of newborns to three years old 30% discount off of the initial visit office fee for the first Osteopathic evaluation and treatment.

 How many treatments are usually needed?

-The length of a child’s osteopathic treatment plan varies with the child and will differ from that of an adult.
-For an adult, to begin osteopathic treatment, an average of four to six osteopathic sessions are scheduled; more may be necessary with a severe problem.
-The initial one-hour consultation includes a one-half hour osteopathic treatment and is followed by weekly half-hour long sessions.
-Osteopathic manipulation treatment for an infant or a child can be as little as two treatments up to two months.
-The initial homeopathic evaluation is one hour with a one-half-hour follow up scheduled four to six weeks after taking a remedy.
+The length of a child's osteopathic treatment plan varies with the child and will differ from that of an adult.
+For an adult, to begin osteopathic treatment, an average of four to six Osteopathic sessions are scheduled.
+More may be necessary with a severe problem.
+The initial Adult session is 75 minutes in duration.
+It includes consultation, evaluation and approximately 60 min or more of Osteopathic Manipulative medicine treatment.
+This visit is followed by weekly 30-40 minuet sessions.
+Osteopathic manipulation treatment for an infant or child is initially 60 minutes in duration, followed by 30-40 minute sessions.
+An infant or child's follow-up treatment can be as little as two treatments.
+The initial Homeopathic evaluation is one hour with 30-40 minute follow-up visits scheduled four to six weeks after taking a remedy.
 Homeopathic resolution of a problem can take three months to two years, depending on the duration or severity of the problem.

 Does insurance cover osteopathic treatment?